Julien Rineau

 👋 Hi welcome to my page

-This blog is meant to document my experiments on Robotic, LLMs, Vision and other AI related subjects.
-Projects posts are written while I’m doing them so some might be finished and some might be waiting for completion.
-I hold a Master in Mechanical Engineering from UC Berkeley and now work as Machine Learning Engineer on vision/diffusion models for self-driving at Helm.ai.
-I also do some research on the side at UC Berkeley’s Hybrid Robotic Lab.
+This blog is meant to document my experiments on Robotics, LLMs, Vision and other AI-related subjects.
+Project posts are written while I’m doing them so some might be finished and some might be waiting for completion.

 World Models for Human Manipulation